raspberrypilearning/3D-scene/en/step_6.md

 There are two `sounds`{:class="block3sound"} blocks with very important differences that you need to understand.

-+ When you `play a sound until done`{:class="block3sound"}, the sound will play all the way through until Scratch runs the next line of code in that script.
++ When you `play sound until done`{:class="block3sound"}, the sound will play all the way through. tThe next line of code in the script will not run until the sound it finished.

-+ When you `start a sound`{:class="block3sound"}, the sound will play but the next line of code will run immeadiately and will not wait for the sound to finish first.
++ When you `start sound`{:class="block3sound"}, the sound will play but the next line of code will run immediately and will not wait for the sound to finish first.

-This means that if you had a series of `start a sound`{:class="block3sound"} blocks the sounds would all play almost at the same time, layered on top of each other.
+This means that if you had a series of `start sound`{:class="block3sound"} blocks the sounds would all play almost at the same time, layered on top of each other.
 The effect can be interesting and sometimes messy.

 Have a play with it sometime!